Best Survival Playing Cards

 Durability

-A deck of cards is only as good as they last.
+A deck of cards is only as good as it lasts.
 Dealing hands, shuffling, and the like all wear down cards over time.
-Once they are completely worn out there are still survival uses for them.
-But anyways- we’d like them to stick around for their main purpose for as long as possible.
+Once they are completely worn out, there are still survival uses for them.
+But anyway- we’d like them to stick around for their main purpose for as long as possible.

 Why Cards are Useful for Survival